svin24/svin24.github.io/content/blog/The-next-chat-app.md

   <p>
     Speaking of IRC, it is still my main chat program, and has been for 15+ years.
-The lack of E2EE, which unacceptable for any new protocol, is not important enough to get me to switch to anything else until it presents a compelling alternative to IRC.
+The lack of E2EE, which is unacceptable for any new protocol, is not important enough to get me to switch to anything else until it presents a compelling alternative to IRC.
 </details>